ppy/osu-wiki/news/2021/2021-08-07-new-featured-artist-t-and-sugah.md

 **12** striking drum & bass tracks are ready for a trip to the editor from [**T & Sugah**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/188), including a whole bunch of their well-known *Liquicity* songs.

 What could be a better way to experience **T & Sugah**'s sound than a quad-map exhibit?
-Drum & bass fanatics [Strategas](https://osu.ppy.sh/users/2971837) and [Zer0-](https://osu.ppy.sh/users/4260033) have been hard at work creating some [showcase maps](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) specifically for this announcement, so give them a kudosu or two for their efforts.
+Drum & bass fanatics ::Strategas::{ user-id=2971837 } and [Zer0-](https://osu.ppy.sh/users/4260033) have been hard at work creating some [showcase maps](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) specifically for this announcement, so give them a kudosu or two for their efforts.

 Check everything out for yourself: